18F/handbook/_pages/how-we-work/tools/zoom.md

 ## Setup

 If you've been invited to a Zoom meeting, you've likely been given a `zoom.us` URL.
-Clicking that URL will take you a page that lets you join the meeting using your web browser, or downloading the Zoom client app for your computer.
+Clicking that URL will take you to a page that lets you join the meeting using your web browser or to download the Zoom client app for your computer.
 We generally recommend installing the native client if you have time, as it's often smoother and faster to use than the web client.

 To install the client natively on your Mac, download it [here](https://zoom.us/client/latest/zoomusInstaller.pkg)